Blog by Sumana Harihareswara, Changeset founder

 In this post I'll cover the Democratic Party position elections for District Leader and State Committee in a few central/western Queens districts: Assembly Districts 34, 35, and 39.
 In a post earlier today I covered the candidates for judge.
 Then in another post I'll move up the ballot to cover the statewide Comptroller race and state Assembly and Senate races.

 I'm working from the official list of candidates from the New York Board of Elections, except in one race where their list still includes two people who won't be on the ballot tomorrow.
+[Edited 14 June: that list is up to date.]
 That official list is particularly helpful because it groups pairs of people who are running together, as a slate.

 Remember in my judicial candidates piece I went on and on about the perfidious Hiram Monserrate, who assaulted his girlfriend and stole taxpayer money, and is trying to infiltrate the rest of the governmental apparatus with his allies?
 That's also a prelude to this post, where the big dividing line between the candidates is whether or not they are Monserrate cronies.
 (Several times I'll mention donations made to New York state races; to confirm my claims, you can use the NYS Board of Elections "search contributions by contributor" interface, plug in the person's name, and check out their donations from the date I mention.)